4elta/recon/README.md

 ## contribution

-In case we have excited your interest in this project (e.g. to contribute some ideas or a new tool to include, or even an analyzer), the [architecture documentation](documentation/architecture.md) might be a great start to learn how the different components of this tool suite are working together.
+If we have piqued your interest in this project (e.g. to contribute some ideas or a new tool to be included, or even an analyzer), the [architecture documentation](documentation/architecture.md) might be a good place to start to learn how the different components of this tool suite work together.